 Meeting and Event Area

-The event space is the biggest space in the building and can be divided in two with mobile panel walls.
-Both spaces have a kitchen with coffee, lunch or bar facilities that can be opened by a sliding door.
+The event space is the biggest in the building and can be divided into two with mobile panel walls.
+Both spaces have a kitchen with coffee, lunch, or bar facilities that can be opened by a sliding door.
 In addition, both feature a big steel cabinet with styling elements and a fireplace.
-The event space is not a rigidly designed space like in a conference centre, but was instead designed to host events with the atmosphere of a birthday party with too many people at home.
-This means informal set-ups with coloured foam blocks that can function as seats, foldable tables or walls, and a mix of chairs and sofas for hosting small workshops, yoga lessons, catwalk shows, large-scale conferences or company dinners.
+The event space is not a rigidly designed space like in a conference center but was instead designed to host events with the atmosphere of a birthday party with too many people at home.
+This means informal set-ups with colored foam blocks that can function as seats, foldable tables or walls, and a mix of chairs and sofas for hosting small workshops, yoga lessons, catwalk shows, large-scale conferences, or company dinners.

 The Zoku Lofts

-A loft at Zoku is much more than just a hotel room.
+A living loft at Zoku is much more than just a hotel room.
 It is a spacious micro-apartment, or, better yet, the ‘Zoku Loft’.
-Here, Zoku and concrete identified, designed and positioned all functions and needs of the global nomad in an intelligent way, creating an interior module that enhances the sense of spaciousness and functionality.
+Here, Zoku and concrete identified, designed, and positioned all functions and needs of the global nomad intelligently, creating an interior module that enhances the sense of spaciousness and functionality.
 The Zoku Loft provides a stylish and spatial feel due to its flexible interior with a focus on the living and working space instead of the sleeping area.
-In lieu of the bed, the central element is a four-person table that can be used to work, eat or relax.
+Instead of the bed, the central element is a four-person table that can be used to work, eat or relax.
 The Zoku Loft offers a spacious experience in a room of at least 258 square feet.

 The living area consists of a comfortable two-seater sofa that allows guests to relax, receive company, read a book or watch TV.
 The sofa by stylish and top-quality Danish furniture brand HAY was specifically adapted for Zoku.
 A thick, soft carpet has been placed on the bamboo floor in front.

 The kitchen is located behind the table.
-Its clever design offers all the necessary comforts with equipment by Siemens, including an induction cooker, sink, dishwasher, fridge/freezer, microwave and coffee machine.
-The work top and back wall of the kitchen consist of quartz composite, while the cabinets and doors are made of multiplex with a smooth white epoxy finish.
-The material typifies the general style of the Zoku Loft, and is also used for other fixed furniture elements such as the bed.
+Its clever design offers all the necessary comforts with equipment by Siemens, including an induction cooker, sink, dishwasher, fridge/freezer, microwave, and coffee machine.
+The worktop and back wall of the kitchen consists of quartz composite, while the cabinets and doors are made of a multiplex with a smooth white epoxy finish.
+The material typifies the general style of the Zoku Loft and is also used for other fixed furniture elements such as the bed.

-The wall of the Zoku Loft features a black steel U-shaped profile, which not only supports the retractable stairs, but can also be used to place framed art or photos.
-Zoku allows guests to choose these pieces in accordance with their own tastes to provide the loft with a more personal character.
+The wall of the Zoku Loft features a black steel U-shaped profile, which not only supports the retractable stairs but can also be used to place framed art or photos.
+Zoku allows guests to choose these pieces following their own tastes to provide the loft with a more personal character.
 The opposite wall features a steel strip, which can be used as a memo magnet.